 This post may include affiliate links.
 Thank you for your support.

-About this recipe for chickpea piccata
+About this veggie piccata

 This recipe features plump, perfectly tender and soft chickpeas bathed in a velvety, smooth, buttery, rich, yet light piccata sauce with notes of tart lemon and dry white wine; pops of briny capers and a generous sprinkling of fresh, herbaceous parsley.